My Cookie Journey

 Instructions

-• Weigh or measure into a bowl the flour, baking powder, salt, ginger, running a whisk through to blend and set aside.
-In another small bowl, weigh or measure the powdered sugar and set that bowl aside also—next, zest and juice two lemons.
-Make sure the zest and juice are in separate containers.
+• Weigh or measure the flour, baking powder, salt, and ginger into a bowl.
+Run a whisk through to blend, then set aside.
+In another small bowl, weigh or measure the powdered sugar and set aside.
+Next, zest and juice the lemons, keeping the zest and juice in separate containers.

 NUTRITION DISCLAIMER